 Men deserve gender competent wellness resources that specialize in servicing the emotional needs of men.
 It is the aim of Counseling & Student Development to provide male students with therapeutic supports that focus on helping college men live healthier lives.
 Counseling & Student Development offers a full range of counseling and wellness assessments, screening, and evaluations designed to address the unique health needs of men.
 To learn more about our specialized counseling services for men, please contact Counseling & Student Development at 860.832.1927 and schedule a consultation with one of our counselors.

-CONNECTIONS is a weekly group where Central college men can gather for personal support, encouragement, information, guidance, and comradery with other men who seek to be his best.
+CONNECTIONS is a weekly group where Central College men come together to offer mutual support, encouragement, information, guidance, and camaraderie with other men committed to personal growth and inclusivity.

 College men deserve a place where they can go to address "guy issues" and acquire the necessary resources to succeed in college.